Myositis Awareness – An informational journey

 - Inclusion Body Myositis (IBM): This form of myositis is found more in men than women and usually presents after age 50.
 This is the hardest form of myositis to diagnose with polymyositis being second.
 There is a possible genetic component to this form as well as sporadic cases that have no known cause (idiopathic).
 This form also progresses more slowly; usually over months and years.
 There are currently no known treatments for this form of myositis.
 Also, a handful of confirmed cases of polymyositis end up being misdiagnosed and truly have Inclusion Body myositis rather than PM.

 - Juvenile Myositis (JDM): Juvenile myositis affects children under 18 years of age and there are only 3,000-5,000 known cases.
 The symptoms are basically the same as the other forms however they start at a much younger age.
 Many cases can be Juvenile Dermatomyositis or JDM and present with the skin rash and muscle weakness.
-Cases of juvenile myositis may also experience contractures that can shorten the muscle and can cause joints bend and remain bent.
+Cases of juvenile myositis may also experience contractures that can shorten the muscle and can cause joints to bend and remain bent.
 Exercising the muscle lightly can help prevent this from happening.
 Some other symptoms of juvenile forms include belly aches, moodiness, fatigue, muscle weakness, rash as seen with Dermatomyositis, difficulty reaching up, trouble lifting the head, and in some cases patients experience a hoarse sounding voice.
 Children with Juvenile Polymyositis experience all of the above symptoms minus the skin involvement seen with JDM.

 As I have mentioned, diagnosing myositis is difficult for doctors and even so for the big University hospitals where many patients end up because their local doctors hit a brick wall while putting the pieces that do not match together.
 Each myositis case can present differently.
 Some will present with the textbook symptoms and test results while others will present with symptoms but the test results will seem to contradict one another.
 This is why there is often a long delay and numerous false diagnoses.
 The major problem I encountered was with my doctors at John Hopkins, one of the so-called best hospitals).
 On my first visit, we talked for over an hour and the doctors did a physical exam that included blood work.
 After that was over, they flat out told me my illness was not a physical one but rather a mental one, called psychosomatic disease.
 The doctors at Hopkins did very little testing, and as you find out neglected to do the main test I would need.
 So they tell me there is nothing wrong with me physically and there was nothing they could do except to refer me to a psychiatrist.
 I was infuriated beyond measure and a little scared.
 It weighed on me for weeks as I thought about the pain and the weakness and fevers; how could I be doing this to myself?
 I thought I knew myself well enough to distinguish if I was just being lazy and wanted to be sick (for some reason?) versus having a true physical illness.
 And on top of it, the local doctors look at the Hopkins medical notes and see this and they automatically believe it since Hopkins is a well-renown hospital.
 This led to so much disappointment yet it fueled a fire within me to get to the truth.
-So, I did go see a psychiatrist and we talked for quite awhile and it was his expertise that allowed me to move forward.
+So, I did go see a psychiatrist and we talked for quite a while and it was his expertise that allowed me to move forward.
 He stated in his report (that I had him send to every doctor I had seen thus far) that I was not suffering from any mental disease and my current symptoms were physical in nature and I had true pain from a physical disease along with true muscle weakness.
 It is situations like these that a lot of myositis patients go through, having to defend themselves against arrogant doctors who think they have the answers but do not take time with the “non-textbook” cases to truly help.
 I mean they had me thinking for a good month or two that I was crazy and making myself sick.

 The best way to actually diagnose myositis is via a muscle biopsy usually of a thigh muscle.
 The surgeon takes a sample deep within the muscle closest to the bone (skeletal muscle).
-Although there are blood tests that doctors will order and monitor, they only work in some of the patients and are non specific in most cases.
+Although there are blood tests that doctors will order and monitor, they only work in some of the patients and are nonspecific in most cases.
 Thus a muscle biopsy will be performed.
 After my long battle with Hopkins and 4 or 5 other doctors, I started to see a local Rheumatologist here in town.
 On my very first visit as we were reviewing my notes from other doctors and hospitals, he asked if I had ever had a muscle biopsy.
 I was stunned.
 Immediately it hit me that a muscle biopsy makes all the sense in the world since my main issue was muscle related.
 It was through that biopsy that, after two years of being sick, I was finally diagnosed with Polymyositis.

 There were many things I learned from that experience and hope to share with other patients going through similar situations.
 It is important to keep going and not let yourself give up.
 This will only cause a deep depression, further weaken the muscles and keep you from getting some type of treatment hopefully sooner rather than later.
 If you are anything like I was then, you will want to simply stay in bed and hide and try to sleep through the nightmare, but you have to try and stay somewhat active if you can; it is important to keep as much strength for as long as you can.
 Also of extreme importance is not letting your doctors become complacent.
 You have hired them to work for you and your health and that also means you can fire them anytime and find another doctor.
 If my family and I had left it up to my doctors back then, there is a very good chance I would either be wheelchair-bound or would have died by now.
 That is the honest truth given to me by one of my proactive doctors.
 If you find yourself with a doctor like I had when I needed a diagnosis and treatment, speak up and let them hear your concerns.
 If it continues, find another doctor.
 You know when you are sick so do not allow the professionals that you have hired to give up on you or act as if you are wasting their time.
 This is your health and their job we are talking about.

 I am thankful I did not give up.
 With the new doctor and his order for a muscle biopsy, I once again had hope that something would show and it did.
-The first part of my medical mystery was solved (later issues to come however).
+The first part of my medical mystery was solved (later issues to come, however).
 On my return visit to my doctor for the results, I found that the first part of my medical mystery had been solved.
 The muscle biopsy, as I mentioned, confirmed that I have polymyositis (inflammatory myopathy) and it was time to start treatments since so much time had been wasted.
-Armed with the proof of my illness, polymyositis, and on my doctors suggestion, I returned to Hopkins for them to review my case once again.
+Armed with the proof of my illness, polymyositis, and on my doctor’s suggestion, I returned to Hopkins for them to review my case once again.
 After much talking with the two physicians, I was again told that I do NOT have myositis and they wanted to see the actual biopsy slides rather than just a report.
 I called the appropriate hospital to have them send the slides to Hopkins and a month later I received an addendum to their initial report stating that I do in fact have polymyositis.
 A victory?
 I am not entirely sure.
 It was more frightening and disappointing if anything and I felt I was owed an apology considering it was their initial report that placed psychosomatic disease into my medical reports allowing other doctor’s to think the same and leaving me without a diagnosis and more important, treatment.
 As you may assume, I have never returned to Hopkins since then, even when they opened their new Myositis Center.
 It is run by the doctors I saw back then and I simply do not feel comfortable with them treating me.
 Even though it took a long time and was hard on me and my family, it finally paid off and I could let go of that part and begin anew with treatments to help me gain my life back.

 Myositis Treatments: Not too many